Industry 4.0 in the Welding Industry means Digitalization of Welding Process Planning and Optimizations!

-The conventional way of Process Planning for welding production is by making many experimental (physical) welding trials.
-This is highly costly and very time consuming also wasting a lot of materials and human hours.
-This significantly prolongs the development time and delays launch of new production lines.
+The conventional way of Process Planning for welding production is by making numerous experimental (physical) welding tests and trials.
+This is highly costly and very time consuming also wasting a lot of materials and human hours, which significantly prolongs the development time and delays launch of new production lines, otherwise leaving many unsolved problems to production maintenance or undetected defects in weld quality.

-In order to reduce the costs and speed up the developments, a new way of working is to replace as much as possible the physical tests by digital (or virtual) tests with computer simulations and optimizations.
+In order to reduce the costs and speed up the developments as well as increase production stability and weld quality, a new way of working is to replace as much as possible the physical tests by digital (or virtual) tests with computer simulations and optimizations.

 Yes, SORPAS® is specially developed for this purpose and proven working effectively for resistance spot welding by world leading companies in auto industry and electrical and electronics industries in Europe, Asia and North America.
 With new developments in Mechanical Joining, the applications are also extending to aero industry.

-It is now time to start a new way of working with digitalization of weld process planning and optimizations!
+It is time now to shift to a new way of working with digitalization of weld process planning and optimizations!

 - Automotive / auto suppliers